IcaroChagas/Stocks-Prediction/README.md

 - LR ( Linear Regressor)

 Trying to predict stock prices hasn't shown an efficient method for the long run.
 Although, for the short-term, is it possible for the machine to beat the market?

+Feel free to download all stocks data and notebooks.
+Any suggestions are welcome.

+---

+A project inspired by [Computer Science YouTube Channel](https://www.youtube.com/channel/UCbmb5IoBtHZTpYZCDBOC1CA)